 For thou whom wishes to be initiated into the Order, taketh thine bread and wine from thy high priest.

 Haveth taken thou oath, renouncing whence ye have known, thou shalt walk through the flames of baptism, and emerge as an initiate — initiate meaning an eternal service to the Order of Melchizedek.

 Sounds like a scene from this year’s Renaissance Fair.

 While the Order of Melchizedek is related to priests and baptism, it was likely not the focus of any event at the Renaissance Fair.

-In more recent times, the priesthood of Melchizedek influenced the Knights Templar, the Freemasons, and is also recognized by the Mormon church.
+In fact, the priesthood of Melchizedek influenced the Knights Templar, the Freemasons.
+It’s even recognized by the Mormon church.

 But what exactly is the Order of Melchizedek?
 Who was Melchizedek and why is he still so significant?